thalesfp/s3-explorer-php/README.md

         composer install

 3. Set your access key and secret key in config.ini
-4. Optionally set a specific bucket in config.ini
+4. Optionally set a specific bucket in config.ini to disable the bucket selection field and browser only objects from this bucket

 Example of config.ini: